-Wood smoke is not harmless.
-While wood itself is quite benign, incomplete burning of wood creates a slew of toxins, including particulate matter, carbon monoxide, benzo(a)pyrene, nitrogen dioxide, and on and on.
-These pollutants can irritate respiratory tracts and are linked to higher rates of stroke, heart attacks, and cancers.
+Burning of wood creates a slew of toxins, including particulate matter, carbon monoxide, benzo(a)pyrene, nitrogen dioxide, and many more.
+These pollutants irritate respiratory tracts and are linked to higher rates of stroke, heart attacks, and cancers.

-GASP realizes that not everyone will give up burning overnight.
-But what you burn and how you burn it can have an effect on some of the pollution you are creating.
+While all burning will create emissions, what and how you burn can have an effect on the pollution you are creating.
 So if you do burn, please follow these tips to reduce your pollution.

 Click here to download GASP’s wood smoke brochure, which covers most of the above information.
 Feel free to print it out and distribute it to anyone and everyone.